Miss Judith Hunter Consultant plastic and reconstructive surgeon

-Miss Judith Hunter has been a consultant at Imperial College Healthcare NHS Trust since January 2015.
-She graduated from the University of Cambridge with a first class degree, and trained for over 10 years in plastic and reconstructive surgery in Cambridge, Swansea and London.
-She attained her FRCS(Plast) in 2011 and achieved her specialist registration in plastic surgery in 2013.
-She is trained to a very high level in microsurgery, having undertaken three microsurgery fellowships at the Royal Marsden and St Thomas' hospitals in London and a year in Melbourne, Australia.
-For this she was awarded the Ellison-Cliffe Travelling Fellowship from the Royal Society of Medicine.
+Miss Hunter has been a Senior Consultant Plastic, Reconstructive & Aesthetic Surgeon at Imperial College Healthcare NHS Trust and Imperial Private Healthcare since January 2015; she graduated from the University of Cambridge with a First Class degree and trained for over 10 years in plastic and reconstructive surgery in Cambridge, London and Melbourne, attaining her FRCS (Plast) in 2011 and her specialist registration in plastic surgery in 2013.

-Miss Hunter has a special interest in all forms of breast reconstruction, especially using free tissue transfer (Dieps, transverse upper gracilis (TUGs)) as well as body contouring surgery after massive weight loss.
-She supports the major trauma centre on call for lower limb trauma as well as visiting Hammersmith Hospital to aid with complex wound repair.
-She is proud of maintaining the high quality expected at the Trust and enjoys working holistically with patients and other specialties.
+Miss Hunter supports the major trauma centres on call for lower limb trauma and visits Hammersmith Hospital to aid with complex wound repair; she is proud of maintaining the high quality expected at the Trust and enjoys working holistically with patients.

-Miss Hunter has been able to develop her interest in teaching, having been formally trained to teach as a junior doctor in Cambridge.
-In her current post she has overseen the teaching rota, co-ordinated a microsurgical simulation training day, become a faculty member for clinical skills teaching and of the international master's in oncoplastic breast surgery microsurgery, a judge at a national core trainee competition run by the Royal College of Surgeons (RCS), faculty at the Imperial FRCS(Plast) viva and ST3 selection interview courses, set up a microsurgery simulation lab and organised anatomy teaching and dissection in the anatomy department.
-She has set up a new breast reconstruction spoke clinic at Northwick Park Hospital with the local breast surgeons, which is smoothing the patient pathway for patients who live in north west London.
+Miss Hunter has been able to develop her interest in teaching, having been formally trained to teach as a junior doctor at Cambridge University.
+In her current post, she has overseen the teaching rota; co-ordinated a microsurgical simulation training day; become a faculty member for clinical skills teaching and of the International Master’s in Oncoplastic Breast Surgery Microsurgery; a judge at a national core trainee competition run by the Royal College of Surgeons (RCS) faculty at the Imperial FRCS (Plast) viva and ST3 selection interview courses; set up a microsurgery simulation lab and organised anatomy teaching and dissection in the anatomy department.

 Breast cancer reconstruction, microsurgery, plastic surgery trauma, body contouring after massive weight loss, breast reduction